simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/lint_and_doc_hash_util.md

 **[Returns]**

 - `hashed_string`: str
   - Hashed module string.
-If there is no module at the specified path, then a blank string will be returned.
+If there is no module at the specified path, this interface returns a blank string.

 ## `remove_not_updated_module_paths` function docstring